Support one of the most important human rights issues of our time.

 View PDF Job Posting

-Northwest Immigrant Rights Project (NWIRP) seeks a full-time English-Spanish bilingual attorney to join NWIRP’s offices in Granger.
-Applicants must be fluent in English and Spanish.
-Additional languages are encouraged.
-The selected applicant must be able to start the position as soon as possible.
+Northwest Immigrant Rights Project (NWIRP) seeks a full-time bilingual Staff Attorney to work in the Detained Immigrant Advocates Unit as part of our Tacoma office.
+Applicants must be fluent in English and another language (Spanish is a preferred language in addition to English, but we will consider other bilingual candidates), and additional languages are encouraged.
+The applicant must be able to start the position as soon as possible.
 A minimum two-year commitment to the position is expected.

-As a staff attorney, you will provide direct representation, individual consultations, and community outreach and education to immigrant community members seeking immigration protections before the U.S. Citizenship and Immigration Services (USCIS) and the immigration courts.
-The staff attorney may also be assigned work relating to other immigration matters, including cases of people in immigration detention.
+As a staff attorney, you will offer direct representation, individual consultations, and community outreach and education to immigrant community members seeking immigration protections before the U.S. Citizenship and Immigration Services (USCIS) and immigration courts.
+The staff attorney will represent a high-volume workload of detained immigrant clients with complex legal issues in immigration law.
+The staff attorney may also be assigned work relating to other immigration matters.

 View PDF Job Posting